King/Federal/DeLuxe Story

 Starting in 1954, Nathan recorded a series of songs aimed at the commercial market, using the group Otis Williams and the Charms on his DeLuxe label.
 Their material was not all original.
 "Hearts of Stone," for example, was a cover record of another black group (the Jewels), but sung in a lot smoother style designed to appeal to the rock & roll listeners.
 "Ivory Tower" was a straight pop song from Tin Pan Alley (songstress Cathy Carr's version was released simultaneously with the Charms' by Cincinnati-based Fraternity Records).
 Unlike the "Annie" material, these Charms songs did achieve some commercial success, but even so, most of the Charms' versions fared badly relative to "cover" versions by well-known white pop artists: "Hearts of Stone" by the Fontane Sisters, "Ivory Tower" by Gale Storm, "Two Hearts, Two Kisses" by Pat Boone and "Gum Drop" by the Crew Cuts.

 Meanwhile, Nathan was still looking around to pick up other labels.
-Glory Records of Miami Florida was purchased by King in August 1953; the label recorded mostly country sacred music.
+Glory Records of Miami Florida was purchased by King in August 1953; the label recorded mostly gospel music.
 Nathan's motivation for the purchase was probably to obtain the contracts of the artists on the label.
-There were three 10 inch albums issued on Glory before it was discontinued and the artists started recording for King itself.
+There were three EPs issued by Nathan on Glory, featuring his longtime country artists doing sacred music, before Glory was discontinued and the artists started recording for King's DeLuxe subsidiary.

 Bethlehem was formed in 1954 in New York City by Gus Wildi.
 Bethlehem was known primarily as a jazz record company and had a fine stable of jazz recording artists, including Nina Simone, Bobby Scott, Ruby Braff, Herbie Mann, Chris Connor, Carmen McRae, Errol Garner, Benny Carter, Roland Kirk and Bobby Troup.
 The Musical Director of the company was Sy Oliver and A&R was handled by Lee Kraft and Creed Taylor.
 The label was distributed by King Records and Syd Nathan purchased the label in 1960 and moved the company's office to Cincinnati.

-In 1959, Syd Nathan formed a budget subsidiary label called Audio Lab and during a three year period released a lot of material that had never appeared in album form.
-These included rare albums by Bullmoose Jackson, Annie Laurie, April Stevens, Sticks McGhee, John Lee Hooker, Lattie Moore, Will Penny, the Light Crust Doughboys, and H-Bomb Ferguson.
+Bob Newman In late 1958, Syd Nathan formed a budget subsidiary label called Audio Lab and during a three year period released a lot of material that had never appeared in album form.
+These included rare albums by Bull Moose Jackson, Annie Laurie, April Stevens, Sticks McGhee, John Lee Hooker, Lattie Moore, Will Penny, the Light Crust Doughboys, and H-Bomb Ferguson.
+Also among the Audio Lab albums was the first album appearance of a song that would become very famous years later.
+Country artist Bob Newman had written and recorded a song in July, 1952, called "Pfft!
+You Were Gone" [King 1131].
+The song eventually made it to a skit in the premier program of a television series called Hee Haw almost 20 years later, and it was such a popular skit that it ran for years with different guest stars participating in the song.

 King also distributed the Beltone label which had a big hit and album by Bobby Lewis titled "Tossin' and Turnin" in 1961.

-Ralph Bass served as head of A&R for King for many years.
+James Brown (left) with the Famous Flames Ralph Bass served as head of A&R for King for many years.
 In early 1956, he received a demo from a young singer from Georgia named James Brown.
 The demo had been sent to both King Records and Chess Records of Chicago, and Bass was in a race with Leonard Chess to sign him.
 In a lucky break for King, a snowstorm prevented Leonard Chess from flying to Georgia, and Bass was able to sign Brown.
 He brought James Brown and His Famous Flames to Cincinnati on February 4, 1956, to record the song on the demo, "Please, Please, Please".
 Brown was performing the song, with Syd Nathan, Musical Director Gene Redd and Ralph Bass supervising, when halfway through the song, Syd Nathan jumped up.
 "What's that?
 What in hell are they doing?
 Stop the tape!"
 Ralph Bass told Syd that it was a good song, and to let them finish.
 Syd told Ralph, "It's a stupid song.
-It only has one word in it, ‘please'".
+It only has one word in it, 'please'".
 He did allow them to finish recording the song, but Nathan fired Ralph Bass and initially refused to release the record.
 Finally, Syd relented after several pleas by Brown and his manager.
 "Please, Please, Please" was released on March 3, 1956, but Nathan relegated it to the Federal subsidiary.
-It took off quickly and eventually sold a million copies.
+It took off quickly, jumped on the R&B charts in early April, shot up to #5, and eventually sold over a million copies.
 Syd Nathan apologized to Ralph Bass and hired him back.

-The above episode began the love/hate relationship between James Brown and Syd Nathan.
+King 826 The above episode began the love/hate relationship between James Brown and Syd Nathan.
 James Brown continued to have occasional hits for Federal for the next few years, but his albums were never large sellers.
 He was on the road playing a different city every night.
 His stage show generated incredible audience reaction, and Brown wanted to record a live album that would capture the intensity of his performances.
 Syd Nathan was dead set against it, saying that nobody would buy an album containing songs that had already been released.
 James kept coming back to Nathan asking him to record a live album.
 They had many arguments, but finally Nathan said that Brown could record a live album if he (Brown) would pay for it.
-James Brown paid $5,700 to record his performance at the Apollo Theater in New York City on October 24, 1962.
-The electrifying album Live at the Apollo (King 826) became a smash hit, the most successful album King had ever had up to that point.
+James Brown paid $5,700 to record his performance at the Apollo in New York City on October 24, 1962.
+The electrifying album The Apollo Theatre Presents the James Brown Show [King 826] became a smash hit, the most successful album King had ever had up to that point.
 Potential "told you so's" aside, the success of that album moved James Brown into the forefront of American rhythm and blues music, and into the mainstream of American pop music.

 By the mid 1960s, the massive success of James Brown and Syd Nathan's business savvy had built King Records into the sixth largest record company in the United States.
 But Nathan's health was failing, and on March 5, 1968, he died.
 In his autobiography, James Brown said of Syd Nathan, "We fought a lot, but it was like arguments between a stern father and a headstrong son.
 He was gruff on the outside but soft on the inside, and underneath it all, he believed in me almost before anybody else did.
 We squabbled over money and business and all kinds of things, but Syd Nathan gave this poor country boy from Georgia the vehicle to do everything he'd ever dreamed of doing."